 The freecycle site will allow you to look for a group in your city.
 If you don't find one, the site will give you step-by-step instructions on getting one started.

-Freecycle claims that 8,860,213 people are part of the groups.
+Freecycle claims that 6,603,507 people are part of the groups.
 They're not limited to the U.S. but can be found worldwide.
-Twenty-five different countries are shown on the list of international participants.
+One hundred and twenty different countries are shown on the list of international participants.
 They range all the way from Brisbane, Australia to a number of cities that have one lone member trying to get things up and running.

 Nonprofit organizations are encouraged to use Freecycle to get things that their clients need.
 Members are requested to give priority to nonprofits if more than one person wants their item.